andreventuravale/esbuild-plugin-wildcard-imports/README.md

   - The ESM (ECMAScript Module) output hasn't been extensively covered yet.

-- Does format=cjs mean it only works with CommonJS code?
+- Does `format=cjs` mean it only works with CommonJS code?

   - No, it doesn't.
 You can use it with your ESM code.
-The format=cjs is specifically about the esbuild output format.
-The library has been tested and works with format=cjs.
+The `format=cjs` is specifically about the esbuild output format.
+The library has been tested and works with `format=cjs`.

 - Does it work with non-Node.js platforms?